This post was originally published in 2023 and updated in 2025.

 - Crew or mid calf socks – Crew length socks are between six to eight inches long.
 These socks cover just under the calf muscle so they can provide coverage for the ankle and lower leg.
 Crew socks are used interchangeably with mid calf because they cover up to the middle of your calf or about halfway up to your knee.
 These socks are very versatile and they work with tennis shoes, loafers, dress shoes, and boots.

-- Calf or knee high socks – Calf length socks are also commonly called knee high socks, because they cover the lower leg and stop just under the knee.
+- Over the calf or knee high socks – Calf length socks are also commonly called knee high socks, because they cover the lower leg and stop just under the knee.
 They are great for fashion, diabetes, and sports like skiing.

 Browse socks by length in our store: ankle socks, boot socks, crew socks, knee high socks, over the calf socks, mid calf socks